meistrari/cursive-py/README.md

 Cursive is a universal and intuitive framework for interacting with LLMs.

-It works in any JavaScript runtime and has a heavy focus on extensibility and developer experience.

 ## highlights
 <img width=14 height=0 src=""/>✦ **Extensible** - You can easily hook into any part of a completion life cycle.
 Be it to log, cache, or modify the results.